 When discussing 35mm vs 50mm - let's take a step back and look at the common factor of these two lenses and why they're so sought after (compared to other lenses).

 The most obvious common factor is that they're both prime lenses.

-For those of you who don't know what a prime lens is - it's basically a lens that doesn't zoom in or out.
-So when you're looking through your viewfinder, the focal length stays at 35mm or 50mm respectively.
+Those of you who don't know what a prime lens is are basically a lens that doesn't zoom in or out.
+So when you're looking through your viewfinder, the focal length stays at 35mm or 50mm, respectively.

-Let's touch a little bit on what make a prime lens so great compared to a zoom.
+Let's touch a little bit on what makes a prime lens so great compared to a zoom.

-Distortion is something that is present in every lens - no matter the focal length or type.
+Distortion is present in every lens - no matter the focal length or type.

 This means that prime lenses are a great option if you're looking for an image with little distortion and sharpness in the center of your shots.

-By faster - we're talking about aperture - or the 'opening' of the lens (represent by an f/number)
+By faster - we're talking about aperture - or the 'opening' of the lens (represent by a f/number)

 This equates to more control over depth of field and light.